If you don’t want the hassle of dealing with tenants, and you need a quick sale, selling your commercial property is probably the way forward for you.

 Marketing a commercial property

 Before you can market your property, it is important to understand what your buyers will be looking for.
-Their main considerations are likely to be location, suitability and property price.
+Their main considerations are likely to be location, availability of finance, suitability and the property price.

 Location location location

 The location and type of a commercial building can dictate its value, how it can be used and ultimately the level of trade it will achieve for its owner.
 Following Covid19 Pandemic a number of businesses have adopted flexible working from home arrangements.
 This means that a number of office buildings are now sitting vacant.
 It is no secret that High Streets are suffering due to out-of-town Retail Centres and the rise in online shopping.

 Environmental considerations must also be taken into account, such as waste outputs, location relative to rivers and water reservoirs, proximity to built-up areas and any licensing regulations in force by the Local Authority.
 The buyer will need to take specialist advice and arrange any missing permits.
 This can sometimes take months and even then, the permission may be refused at the last hurdle.

 Commercial properties are harder to finance